RobertBoganKang/ShuwenPianoClassArrangement/README.md

 Method II (trial): this method is purely the DFS method that will consider all cases which is impossible.

 ## Interesting Story
 Although this is super hard problem to solve, Shuwen has find one solution I call it "The God Solution" (namely, the solution came from god).
-This solution is also posted here.
+Unfortunately my program cannot find it anyway.
+This solution is also posted in the `src` folder.